 Chaithanya Mahila Mandali was founded in 2001 by Ms.Jayamma a sex-trafficked survivor and by a dedicated social worker Jaya Singh.Thomas who helped Ms.Jayamma to come out of the sexual slavery in the year 1999 while Jaya Singh.Thomas was doing a research work among the Street Children and women in sex work/prostitution in Hyderabad,decided to help and save the many women and girls affected and living in sexual slavery and begun their journey of service bearing with all odds and difficulties.
 By offering help to these vulnerable women and children who were facing social injustice, poverty and hunger especially from the sex work background,( while helping them) they found lot of satisfaction,hope and positive impact which motivated them to be the strong individuals/ activists and that become their strong vision and formed the organization with the help of others and registered as a Non-profit Organization in January.24.2001.

-Over the years, the organization's field of work increased: Prevention and control of sexually transmitted infections, prevention of women and children entering into the sex industry and providing alternate livelihood options for those who want to give up sex work, creating awareness on Human Trafficking, educational support to vulnerable, the poor and needy both in urban and rural areas across the country.
+Over the years, the organization's field of work increased: Prevention and control of sexually transmitted infections, prevention of women and children entering into the sex industry and providing alternate livelihood options for those who want to give up sex work, creating awareness on Human Trafficking, educational support to vulnerable, the poor and needy both in urban and rural areas at the State and National level...

 Empower vulnerable children, youth and women, address the illiteracy, human-made social injustice, abuse, poverty and hunger so as to build a brighter future.